TUDelft-MUDE/book/book/univariate_distributions/empirical.md

 [^density]: Happily, in most coding languages, the algorithm to compute the pdf is already implemented and we just need to plot a histogram selecting the option to show us the densities.

-[^ref]: The API data shown here are offered under Attribution 4.0 International (CC BY 4.0).
-Zippenfenig, P. (2023).
-Open-Meteo.com Weather API [Computer software].
-Zenodo. https://doi.org/10.5281/ZENODO.7970649.
+[^ref]: <a href="https://open-meteo.com/">Weather data by Open-Meteo.com</a>.
+The API data shown here are offered under Attribution 4.0 International (CC BY 4.0).
+If the graph only shows data from January to December 2024, the server is currently unavailable and a backup dataset has been loaded.

 % START-CREDIT
 % source: distributions